random-access-storage/random-access-storage/README.md

 Triggers *one* call to `_open` if you implement that.

-If you implement `_openReadonly` and the operation that triggers the open is not a write/del then `_openReadable` will be called instead.
+If you implement `_openReadonly` and the operation that triggers the open is not a write/del then `_openReadonly` will be called instead.

 If a write is later performed a `_open` call will be triggered as well, expecting you to open the storage in read/write mode.